amruthas15/Bookmark/README.md

 ## Overview
 ### Description
 Bookmark is a entertainment-based app focused on building a community through books.
 Users can review their favorite (or least favorite) books and create lists of books as well.

-Users can also follow other profiles and authors.
+Link to App Demo and Walkthrough: https://clipchamp.com/watch/xDxGYFyaZdr

 ### App Evaluation
 [Evaluation of your app across the following attributes]